Untitled

 Attendance, Making Up Work, and Related Information

 Attendance Policy: It’s understandable that computer glitches, illnesses, family crises, and other unexpected events may cause absences or late postings.
-However, three absences (explained or unexplained) will result in a grade of F.
+However, three absences (explained or unexplained) will result in a non-satisfactory grade.

 • In general, missing more than 20% of a course due to absences, lateness or early departures may jeopardize a student's ability to earn a satisfactory final grade.